I, Daniel Blake: Marketing

 I, Daniel Blake used a variety of marketing strategies to make sure Ken Loach's points got across to his targeted audience and that the film reached a wider audience, including disruptive marketing, street displays and newspaper inclusions.
 Ken Loach worked with the Trinity Mirror through the use of the editorial column of The Mirror and each newspaper had the "I" changed to reflect the main font of the film.

 The Trinity Mirror also provided 10,000 free tickets to see the movie as announced in one of their newspapers and used Daniel Blake as the masthead for its papers.
 The House of Commons and other major buildings in London had projections of Daniel Blake's end speech placed onto the outside walls as part of its "Guerrilla Marketing Campaign".

 Ken Loach retweeted various tweets promoting the film and even started a hashtag #WeAreAllDanielBlake which can mostly be found on the official I, Daniel Blake Twitter page.

 Reception

 I, Daniel Blake is Loach's biggest success at the UK box office.
 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 92%, based on 184 reviews, with an average rating of 8.01/10.
 The site's consensus reads: "I, Daniel Blake marks yet another well-told chapter in director Ken Loach's powerfully populist filmography."
 On Metacritic, the film has a score of 78 out of 100, based on 31 critics, indicating "generally favourable reviews".

-Writing for The Guardian, Mark Kermode gave the film five stars.
+Writing in the Observer, Mark Kermode gave the film five stars.